adelakobic/adelakobic/README.md

 - 👋 Hi, I’m @adelakobic
 - 👀 I’m interested in how the coding language works!
 - 🌱 I’m currently learning how to code in a Coding Bootcamp!
+- 🔐 I'm learning JavaScript and Node.js - any tips let me know.
 - 💞️ I’m looking to collaborate on exciting projects.
-I need to get to grips with practiceing the coding languages.
+I need to get to grips with practicing the coding languages.
 - 📫 How to reach me alojzamauder@yahoo.co.uk

 <!---